 A bloated belly is due to the anesthesia and prescription pain meds.
 Anesthesia can slow everything down... including your bowels.

 Even after the anesthesia has worn off, your pain meds will keep things from moving through.
 And, trust me, the last thing you want is to be struggling in the toilet department post-op.

 Don’t panic and DON’T go on a crash diet.
 Your body needs good nutrients to help itself heal.

 You can help beat the post-surgery digestive halt in a few natural ways..

 I’m all in favor of natural approaches to health.
 When it comes to beating the post-op bloat there are plenty of natural ways to ease things.

-You'll be coming out of breast surgery with a totally empty stomach so be sure to eat something high in fiber as soon as you can and drink water to get things moving.
+You'll be coming out of surgery with a totally empty stomach so be sure to eat something high in fiber as soon as you can and drink water to get things moving.

 Keep things simple and make sure your diet is rich in fruit and vegetables... dried fruits (especially prunes) are a great place to start.